Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/04_constructors/constructors.rst

 *Member intializer list* is placed before the body, it starts with ``:`` and member initializers are separated by ``,``.
 The example presents a common style of formatting.

-You might have also noticed a surprising thing - **parameter names are identical to member names.** This is a special feature of *member intializer list* - names after ``:`` and ``,`` are parsed as member names, everything else is treated as function (constructor) parameters.
+You might have also noticed a surprising thing - **parameter names are identical to member names.** This is a special feature of *member intializer list* - names in the list (outside parentheses and constructor body) will refer to class members.

 The list does not have to contain all class members - if any of them already have an initializer defined in the class body, they can be skipped.
 If a member is present in the list, its initialization code simply overrides the default initializer.